-The memory bus in your server is enabled for up to 16 GB of system memory.
-The memory controller provides error correcting code (ECC) support for up to eight industry-standard PC2100, PC2700 or PC3200, 3.3 V, 184-pin, 8-byte, registered, double-data-rate synchronous dynamic random-access memory (DDR SDRAM) dual inline memory modules (DIMMs).
+The memory bus in the server is enabled for up to 16 GB of system memory.
+The memory controller supports error correcting code (ECC) for up to eight industry-standard PC2100, PC2700 or PC3200, 3.3 V, 184-pin, 8-byte, registered, double-data-rate (DDR) synchronous dynamic random access memory (SDRAM) dual inline memory modules (DIMMs).
 The memory controller also provides Chipkill memory protection if all DIMMs are of the type x4.
 Chipkill memory protection is a technology that protects the system from a single chip failure on a DIMM.